 New to Grow

 I'm a Licensed Marriage and Family Therapist specializing in trauma, burnout, and moral injury.
-With nearly a decade of crisis intervention experience and advanced training in Brainspotting, somatic modalities, and depth psychology, I work with first responders, veterans, healthcare providers, and LGBTQIA+ individuals who are ready to stop just managing and start actually healing.
-My work is to help people who've carried a lot make sense of what that's actually cost them, and reclaim who they are beyond their role.
+With nearly a decade of crisis intervention experience and advanced training in Brainspotting, somatic modalities, and depth psychology, I work with first responders, healthcare providers, therapists, activists, and LGBTQIA+ individuals who are ready to stop just managing and start actually healing.
+A lot of my clients come in high-functioning on the outside and quietly exhausted on the inside.
+They've been the ones others lean on.
+They've made hard calls, held hard things, and kept moving because stopping wasn't an option.
+What brought them to therapy isn't weakness, it's the accumulated weight of doing hard work in a world that doesn't always make space for the cost of it.
+My work is to help people who've carried a lot make sense of what that's actually cost them, and reclaim who they are beyond their role, and that looks different for everyone.
+For some, it's processing specific events or experiences, and for others, it's untangling an identity that got fused with a job title, a caretaking role, or a set of values that the world kept violating.
+Whatever the shape of it, we work at a pace that respects both the urgency you feel and the time real healing actually takes.

 In our first session together, here's what you can expect